Workflow & Statuses

 You can set up the statuses through your Workspace settings (Workspace Settings > Workflow & Statuses).

-Each status is set up per category.
-Status categories are:
+Each status is set up under one of these categories:

 • Open